-- 88. Plaintiff incorporates the preceding paragraphs as if set out fully herein. - 89.
-Plaintiff brings this count against Defendants BD, Bard, BAS, and Does 1 through 10, inclusive. - 90.
-Defendants owed Plaintiff a duty to exercise reasonable care when designing, manufacturing, labeling, marketing, advertising, distributing, selling, and conducting post-market surveillance of the Device. - 91.
-Defendants breached their duty of care and were negligent in the designing, manufacturing, and/or supplying of the Device. - 92.
-At the time the Device left Defendants' control, safer alternative designs-that would have prevented or reduced the substantial danger and/or potential risks associated with the Device-were commercially, technologically, and scientifically attainable and feasible.

-93. As a direct and proximate result of Defendants' negligent design, Plaintiff has suffered severe and permanent pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, comfort, and consortium, economic loss and damages including, but not limited to medical expenses, lost income, and other damages.
+- 85. Plaintiff incorporates the preceding paragraphs as if set out fully herein. - 86.
+Plaintiff brings this count against Defendants BD, Bard, BAS, and Does 1 through 10, inclusive. - 87.
+Defendants owed Plaintiff a duty to exercise reasonable care when designing, manufacturing, labeling, marketing, advertising, distributing, selling, and conducting post-market surveillance of the Device. - 88.
+Defendants breached their duty of care and were negligent in the designing, manufacturing, and/or supplying of the Device. - 89.
+At the time the Device left Defendants' control, safer alternative designs-that would have prevented or reduced the substantial danger and/or potential risks associated with the Device-were commercially, technologically, and scientifically attainable and feasible. - 90.
+As a direct and proximate result of Defendants' negligence, Plaintiff has suffered and will continue to suffer, severe physical pain and injuries which are permanent and lasting in nature, emotional distress, loss of the capacity of enjoyment of life, medical expenses, and economic loss as alleged herein.
 These damages have occurred in the past and will continue into the future.